-2 Port De-embedd ling Ō ×
+2 Port De-embeddi ing ×

-🗹 Enable De-Emb edding On All Port S
+🗹 Enable De-Emb edding On All Ports s 🗹 Enable Extrapola ation

-Port 1  🗸 De-Embedding Ty O None O User Defined
+Port 1 ~ De-Embedding T O None O User Defined

 Select De-Embedd ling

-User S2P File 🗌 Reverse Ada pter Ports
+<none selected=""></none>

-VI NA Network
+User S2P File Reverse Ad apter Ports

-1 2 DUT
+V NA 1 Network 1 2 DUT

-Min Frequency Max Frequency
+· Min Frequency Max Frequency

-Port Range 975 MHz 1.025 GHz
+Port Range 100 kHz 8.5 GHz

 S2P Range not available not available

 Close Help

-Figure 7-33 de-embedding interface
+Figure 3-33 de-embedding interface

-N-port embedding / de-embedding operation steps:
+N-port embedding/de-embedding operation steps:

-- 1. Ensure that the user has completed the S parameter calibration. - 2.
-Select Cal $\rightarrow$ Fixtures $\rightarrow$ Fixture Setup $\rightarrow$ N-Port DeEmbed to enter the Settings screen. - 3.
+- 1. Ensure that the user has completed the S parameter calibration and obtained the S parameters of the DUT. - 2.
+Select Cal \rightarrow Fixtures \rightarrow Fixture Setup \rightarrow N-Port DeEmbed to enter the Settings screen. - 3.
 Select the topology type.

-There are 3 topology types: A (using network 1); B (using network 1 and 3); C (using network 1, 2 and 4)
+There are 3 topology types: A (using network 1) B (using network 1 and 3) C (using network 1, 2 and 4)

 Select the port of the vector network analyzer in the VNA item, select the Network port configuration that needs to be embedded or de-embedded in the Network, and select the Embed operation or De-embed operation under each Network.
 Finally, load the S2P file corresponding to the operating network.
-Checking the Enable 4/ 6/ 8-Port Embed / De-embed On All Ports tab means that all ports are matched.
+Checking the Enable 4/6/8-Port Embed/De-embed On All Ports tab means that all ports are matched.

-When the frequency range in the S2P file of the imported matching module is less than the frequency range set by the current interface, the system will extrapolate the S2P file by default.
+When the frequency range in the S2P file of the imported matching module is less than the frequency range set by the current interface, such as when the Enable Extrapolation item is not checked, the system will extrapolate the S2P file by default.

-In other words, all the uncovered low-frequency parameters are replaced by the first point in the S2P file, and all the uncovered high-frequency parameters are replaced by the last point in the
+In other words, all the uncovered low-frequency parameters are replaced by the first point in the S2P file, and all the uncovered high-frequency parameters are replaced by the last point in the S2P file, making the frequency range of the S2P file the same as the frequency range of the current interface.

-S2P file, making the frequency range of the S2P file the same as the frequency range of the current interface.
+If you check the Enable Extrapolation tab, the system will interpolate the frequency points not covered by S2P so that the frequency range of the S2P file is the same as that of the current interface.